-“… starting April 1, I believe three very important things will take place:
+April 1August 1, I believe three very important things will take place:

 “1.
-This company will finally finish construction on their newest processing facility, allowing them the ability to fully harvest and process 5,530,000 kilograms of medicinal grade marijuana.
+This company will finally finish construction on their newest processing facility [in April, he added: “allowing them the ability to fully harvest and process 5,530,000 kilograms of medicinal grade marijuana.”]

 “… a select few investors who acted fast on this story could start walking away with more millions than they could ever spend.”

 The “Indiana Jones” part of the story is the lead-in…